Laser cutting technology has revolutionized the manufacturing industry, allowing for precise and efficient cutting of various materials.

 1) Influence on cutting section

-As shown in the figure, when the auxiliary gas is blown out from the nozzle, the gas volume is uneven, and there is molten stain on one side and not on the other.
+As depicted in the figure, when auxiliary gas is expelled from the nozzle, the gas volume becomes uneven, with molten stain on one side but not on the other.
 The uneven gas volume has little impact on cutting thin plates less than 3mm, but it becomes more serious when cutting thicker plates, sometimes even preventing a successful cut.

 Fig. 10 Influence of coaxiality on cutting section

 2) Impact on sharp corners